swiftlang/swift/docs/Lexicon.rst

   iff
     "if and only if".
 This term comes from mathematics.

+  interface type
+    The type of a value or declaration outside its generic context.
+These types can be compared across declarations but cannot be used directly from within the context.
+Compare with `contextual type`.

   IUO (implicitly unwrapped optional)
     A type like Optional, but it implicitly converts to its wrapped type.
 If